kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 For the video stream lane detection, I started from the code base for image lane detection.
 A significant number of modifications and enhancements were made to the software.
 A detailed explanation of all enhancements would be beyond the brevity requirements of this report, so I will only discuss the most important points:

-### New Class Definitions:
+### Code Enhancements

-- `VideoPipeline`: Pipeline class for video input.
+- New `VideoPipeline` class: Pipeline class for video input.

-- `Line` class instantiated for left/right lane detection.
-Manage fitted polynomial attributes and methods during the video frame lanes detection process.
+- New `Line` class: instantiated for left/right lane detection.
+Fitted polynomial attributes and methods during the video frame lanes detection process are implemented under this class.

-- `VideoFile` used to manage input/output video files.
+- New `VideoFile` class: used to manage input/output video files.
 Instantiated twice per pipeline execution, for input and output files, respectively.

-- Many of the functions written for the image lane detection were reimplemented to support the new classes.
+- Many of the functions written for the image lane detection were reimplemented to support the above mentioned classes.

 - A series of "debug helpers" were written to tracking, verification, and troubleshooting purposes.

-- A series of visualization helpers were written to research the video frame characteristics for dynamic frame thresholding.
+- A series of visualization helper routines were written to research and tune the proper thresholding levels to be used in  dynamic frame thresholding.
 For example the Hue, Level, and Saturation rates of individual video frames (more below).

 ### Dynamic Frame Thresholding